eangele1/Worship-List-Maker/README.md

 Finally, type this in:

     $ python WorshipListMaker.py
 The finished .docx file will be inside the same folder where the program is.
-Edit it in Microsoft Word for fine tuning.
+Edit it in Microsoft Word (or other word processor that supports .docx files) for fine tuning.
 ## Aditional Notes

 • To see the program in action, an example input has been included along with the program.
 Just rename the file to "input.csv".